pangenome/chromosome_communities/workflows/1_Community.md

 #  cut -f 1 /lizardfs/erikg/HPRC/year1v2genbank/parts/chr$i.pan.fa.fai | grep chr -v | grep MT -v | awk -v OFS='\t' -v chr=chr$i '{print($0,chr)}' >> contig2chr.tsv
 #done

-for s in 20k 50k; do
+for s in 50k; do
   for ln in 5; do
     s_no_k=${s::-1}
     l_no_k=$(echo $s_no_k '*' $ln | bc)
     l=${l_no_k}k

-    for p in 95 98; do
+    for p in 95; do
-      for n in 95 94 93 5 3; do
+      for n in 93; do
         for L in 1000000; do
           #for prefix in HPRCy1v2genbank+chm13v2; do
           #for prefix in HPRCy1v2genbank+refs; do
-          #for prefix in HPRCy1v2genbank; do
+          for prefix in HPRCy1v2genbank; do
-          for prefix in HPRCy1v2genbank+chm13v2 HPRCy1v2genbank; do
+          #for prefix in HPRCy1v2genbank+chm13v2 HPRCy1v2genbank; do
-            for big_y in Y; do
+            for big_y in Y N; do
                 PAF=$prefix.self.s$s.l$l.p$p.n$n.h0001.l$L.paf
                 if [ $big_y == Y ]; then
                     PAF=$prefix.self.s$s.l$l.p$p.n$n.h0001.big_w.l$L.paf